 Diane’s love for the Westerville community began soon after being hired by the school board.
 The positive community spirit, the proud heritage, the can-do attitude of the citizens, as well as Uptown and the numerous parks impressed her immediately and became a part of who she is and wants to be.

 Diane’s pride in being a Westerville citizen, love for the community, and a desire to guide our city into the future are just a few reasons she decided to run for Westerville City Council.

-CRAIG TRENEFF: Over the decades, Mayor Treneff has been a dedicated public servant for every resident of our community. as our Mayor, a member of City Council, Chairman of the Westerville Planning Commission, and a member of the Westerville Board of Zoning Appeals.
+CRAIG TRENEFF: Over the decades, Mayor Treneff has been a dedicated public servant for every resident of our community.
+He has served Westerville for the last 28 years as our Mayor, a member of City Council, Chairman of the Westerville Planning Commission, and a member of the Westerville Board of Zoning Appeals.
 While much has changed in Westerville over the last 30 years, one thing that remains constant is Mayor Treneff’s dedication to serving this community.